AntoineCheron/test-your-websockets/README.md

 - Plugin system to add other format support
 - Responsive
+- A desktop version based on Electron ?
 - Share your ideas, open an issue :)

 ## How to collaborate